Shopping start-up Smartzer to open Belfast operation

 Data analytics provided by Smartzer then give these companies an insight into consumer preferences and shopping habits.

-Ms Gross, CEO of Smartzer, said one of the key reasons why her company is expanding to Northern Ireland is because of the “high standard of talent within the Northern Ireland ICT sector”.
+Ms Gross, chief executive of Smartzer, said one of the key reasons why her company is expanding into Northern Ireland is because of the “high standard of talent within the Northern Ireland ICT sector”.

 She said she was also attracted to the North because of the quality of students graduating from local universities.